grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 public void ShouldXXXXX() //TODO better name
 ```

 **Johnny:** My opinion is that this is not necessary, because the compiler, by failing on this line, has already created a sort of TODO item for us, just not on our TODO list but the compiler error log.
-This is different than e.g. the need to change a method name, which the compiler will not remind us about.
+This is different than e.g. a need to change a method's name, which the compiler will not remind us about.

-**Benjamin:** So my TODO list is composed of compile errors, false Statements and the items I manually mark as `TODO`?
+**Benjamin:** So my TODO list is composed of compile errors, false Statements, and the items I manually mark as `TODO`?
 Is this how I should understand it?

 **Johnny:** Exactly.
 Going back to the `requestDto` variable, let's create it.